Commonwealth Universe, Age 1, Volume 7: The Pirate and the Professor by Michelle Levigne

 Darrak Cain preferred research over teaching, and written reports over verbal, and he hated the political game-playing that stole so much precious time, energy and resources from his scientific studies.
 He stood on the bridge of the starship christened Stellar Peace specifically for this mission, and wished for the bad old days of student teaching and struggling to ensure his thesis didn’t get tossed out because some amoral rival stole his notes and copied his results.

 How had he ended up as a peace envoy to the neighboring star systems?
 He was a scientist who once specialized in explosives and energy weapons, until his colony was abandoned by the disintegrating government.
-By massive irony, everything he developed was always turned to use on the massive military star cruisers that now seemed to be in the hands of rebels who attacked neglected, abandoned, defenseless colony worlds like his.
+By massive irony, everything he developed was always turned to use on the massive military star cruisers that now seemed to be in the hands of rebels who attacked neglected and abandoned defenseless colony worlds like his.
 How did that sort of background qualify him to speak about peace?

 Common sense said the pirate vessel blockading the colony world Sorendaal wouldn’t be very impressed to know he was on board the Stellar Peace.
 Not unless they wanted him to do some weapons research for them.